-Kauai flooding cleanup continues after overnight rain
+Kauai flooding clean up continues after overnight rain

 - The gaping hole in Sean Hannity's story about being Michael Cohen's client | Analysis

-Meteorologist Ian Morrison says Wainiha saw moderate rain Thursday night — 2.5 inches (6.35 centimeters) over a 12-hour period.
-Nearby Hanalei saw 28.1 inches (71 centimeters) of rainfall between 2 a.m.
-Saturday and 2 a.m.
-Sunday.
+Nearby Waihiha saw moderate rain Thursday night — 2.5 inches (6.35 centimeters) over a 12-hour period, said Ian Morrison, a meteorologist with the weather service.